sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 In Module 1, you covered developing cross platform mobile apps using Xamarin.
 You learned about the project structure and Portable Class Libraries and saw how to unit test the core of the application.
 You then created a Visual Studio Team Services (VSTS) Team Project and committed the code into it.

-In Module 1, you covered how to create a Continuous Integration Build in VSTS that queues a build to compile, test and package code for deployment every time a developer pushes code to the VSTS repo.
+In Module 2, you covered how to create a Continuous Integration Build in VSTS that queues a build to compile, test and package code for deployment every time a developer pushes code to the VSTS repo.

 In this module, you will learn how to create a Release to automatically release a new version of the app to users.
 To do this you will release the Android app through [HockeyApp](http://hockeyapp.net/) and Release Management in VSTS.
 HockeyApp is a service that allows you to manage releases of your apps, gather feedback and diagnose crash reports from your apps.

+### A Note About HealthClinic.Biz ###
+The solution that you will use for this workshop is from [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz).
+This is a sample repo that Microsoft created.
+The code has been modified slightly for this workshop, so if you go to the GitHub repo you may find differences.
+The mobile apps in the project connect to two services that are hosted in Azure - an
+Azure Mobile App and an Azure Web App.
+The Azure apps have been modified for this workshop so that they are _read only_.
+Any add, update or delete method will return a successful response but will not modify any data in the backing database.
+If you wish to host these services yourself after the workshop, then please refer to the
+[Deployment to Azure](https://github.com/Microsoft/HealthClinic.biz/wiki/Deployment-to-Azure) page in the wiki.

 <a name="Prerequisites"></a>
 ### Prerequisites ###